MedbeautyLA

 Botox Bruising Prevention:

-Botox bruising (and bruising in general) is often made worse when a patient is on medications or supplements that cause the blood to thin, like Aspirin and Ibuprofen.
-Because of this, you should avoid taking such medications the days leading up to your procedure if possible.
+Botox bruising (and bruising in general) is often made worse when a patient is on medications or supplements that cause blood thinning, like Aspirin and Ibuprofen.
+Because of this, you should avoid taking such medications at least 24 hours before your procedure if possible.
 However, there are also of course doctor-prescribed medications that one needs to take daily that may thin the blood (like certain steroids and antidepressants).
 Keep taking these daily if this is the case.

 2.)
-Take Arnica
+Take Arnica Montana

-Arnica is a fantastic supplement for bruising prevention.
+Arnica montana is a fantastic supplement for bruising prevention.
 We recommend taking Arnica seven days before your Botox session and for at least several days after.
 Arnica can be found in almost any drug store.

 Alcohol thins the blood — which means it makes it more likely that you’ll experience Botox bruising.
 Avoiding alcohol the day before, the day of, and the day after Botox can definitely help reduce the likelihood bruising will occur.